Nadia Asparouhova - Tech Elites, Democracy, Open Source, & Philanthropy

 Dwarkesh Patel 0:00:26

-Okay, today I have the pleasure of talking with Nadia Asperova.
-She is previously the author of Working in Public, the Making and Maintenance of Open Source Software and she is currently researching what the new tech elite will look like.
+Today I have the pleasure of talking with Nadia Asparouhova.
+She is previously the author of Working in Public: The Making and Maintenance of Open Source Software and she is currently researching what the new tech elite will look like.
 Nadia, welcome to the podcast.
-Thanks for having me.
-Yeah, okay, so this is a perfect timing obviously given what's been happening with SPF.
-How much do you think SPF was motivated by effective altruism?
-Where do you place them in the whole dimensionality of idea machines and motivations?

 Nadia Asparouhova 0:01:02